 Although he spent the majority of his life in his native land, Doughty did journey abroad, going to England for a brief stay in 1838.
 He visited England, Ireland, and France between 1845 and 1847.
 The last years of his life were spent in New York, and after 1853 Doughty painted only rarely.
 Although the artist usually managed to find buyers for his works, he was continually short of money, and when he died on July 22, 1856, he and his family were apparently living in near poverty.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Lewis, E. Anna.
 "Art and Artists of America--Thomas Doughty, N. A.."
 Graham's Magazine 45 (November 1854): 483-484.

 Doughty, Howard N. "A Biographical Sketch of Thomas Doughty."
 Unpublished manuscript, Library of the National Museum of American Art, Washington, D.C., 1941.